 Separately, when employed by households, you also need to account for the personal schedules of other household members.
 Some families also expect their nannies to help with simple admin tasks like budgeting for various activities, coordinating play dates, or helping with afterschool activities management.

-Hence, here are some administrative skills you want to include to your resume:
+To stand out among other applicants, show that you can also do the admin side of work effectively.
+Hence, here are some administrative skills you want to include in your resume:

 - Schedule management